OPEC, US oil firms expect subdued shale rebound even as crude prices rise

 "In this new era, (shale) requires a different mindset," Doug Lawler, chief executive of shale pioneer Chesapeake Energy Corp, said in an interview this month.
 "It requires more discipline and responsibility with respect to generating cash for our stakeholders and shareholders."

-That sentiment would be a welcome development for the Organization of the Petroleum Exporting Countries, for which a 2014-2016 price slide and global glut caused partly by rising shale output was an uncomfortable experience.
+That sentiment would be a welcome development for OPEC, for which a 2014 to 2016 price slide and global glut caused partly by rising shale output was an uncomfortable experience.
 This led to the creation of OPEC+, which began cutting output in 2017.

 US$60 OIL HELPS